zhill/enterprise-docs/content/docs/quickstart/_index.md

 ### Step 1: Ensure you can authenticate to DockerHub to pull the images

 You'll need authenticated access to the `anchore/enterprise` and `anchore/enterprise-ui` repositories on DockerHub.
-Anchore support should have granted your DockerHub user access when you recewived your license.
+Anchore support should have granted your DockerHub user access when you received your license.

 ```
 # docker login